astuder/dAISy/readme.md

 The output of dAISy can be processed and visualized by navigation programs like [OpenCPN](http://opencpn.org).

-All content of this project is licensed under CC BY-NC-SA - [Creative Commons Attribution-NonCommercial-ShareAlike](http://creativecommons.org/licenses/by-nc-sa/4.0/).
-Please contact the author if you plan to use this work in a commercial product.
+All content of this project is published under CC BY-NC-SA - [Creative Commons Attribution-NonCommercial-ShareAlike](http://creativecommons.org/licenses/by-nc-sa/4.0/).

 A more detailed description of the project can be found in the [43oh.com forum](http://forum.43oh.com/topic/4833-potm-daisy-a-simple-ais-receiver/).